-The deadline for the annual reports, online submission, hard copy and electronic version, to be in the ECVS office is July 31st.
-The Annual Report is evaluated by the Credentials Committee at their September meeting and the Resident is informed of the results of this evaluation, by letter, after this meeting.
+The deadline for the annual reports online submission (via RED or CredEv as applicable) is July 31st.
+The annual report is evaluated by the Credentials Committee at their September meeting and the Resident is informed of the results of this evaluation, by letter, after this meeting.